inscapist/terraform-k3s-private-cloud/k3s-private-cluster/README.md

 1. Install [gossm](https://github.com/gjbae1212/gossm)
 2. Enter shell with `gossm start`
 3. Check that kubernetes is running with `kubectl get all --all-namespaces`

+Optionally, if you want to use [kubectl aliases](./user_data/env/kubectl_aliases), add `source ~/.bashrc` to SSM Document/Preference.
+Refer [this](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-shell-config.html) for more information.

 ## Potential Issues